© Gary Crofts (Graphics Wizard) 1986

 The first outing of this inimitable quartet took them to a friend's party, at the 'White Hart'

 public house, in Reigate.
-It was here, and at other future venues, that the band gained
+It was there, and at other future venues, that the band gained

 notoriety for their mid-set 'Smoking Demon' antics - in which a mysterious 'caped avenger'

-The band had already individually started to write their own material, with Miller and Gardner
+The band had already individually started to write their own material, with Adrian and John

 taking the lead.
 They adapted two songs - 'War' and 'Win or Lose' - by former 'Mix' frontman